 On initial recognition, the Sp Mortgage Bank may make an irrevocable choice to present the subsequent fair value changes of an equity instrument in other comprehensive income.
-This election is made on instrument basis.
+Upon initial recognition, Sp Mortgage Bank may irrevocably designate that subsequent changes in the fair value of an equity instrument will be measured through other comprehensive income.
+Such a decision can be made in significant investments in partners or companies with a business relationship, for example.

 These financial assets are measured at fair value and the change in value is recognised, less deferred taxes, in the statement of other comprehensive income.
 Dividends from equity instruments are recognised in profit or loss when the right to receive payment is established.
 Capital repayments from the share are recognised in the statement of other comprehensive income.

 For equity instruments, unrealised gains or losses accrued in the fair value reserve are not transferred to be recognised through profit or loss at any stage.
 Instead, the recognition is made through retained earnings within equity.